determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/linux-packages.rst

    [Socket]
    ListenStream=
    ListenStream=0.0.0.0:<port>

+For example, you might want to configure the master to listen on port 80 for HTTP traffic or on port 443 if using :ref:`TLS <tls>`.

 After updating the configuration, run the following commands to put the change into effect (this will restart the master):